 In this track, we will be discussing novel architectures, approaches, and tools for building out software and services.
-We are not looking for the standard approaches, but the way Infrastructure will be in the next 3-5 years in the new cloud and cloud native era.
+Infrastructure today can be bare metal, cloud, containers, the full Kubernetes cloud-native ecosystem, or even serverless.
+How can you create, manage, and monitor them as code?
+What do configuration management, change management, and capacity planning look like in the cloud native era?
 Topics that would be a perfect fit for this track:

 We are looking for practical and pragmatic talks that mix both theory and real-world examples.
 We would love case studies and a complete show-and-tell of infrastructures using these technologies/tools.